 If you’re looking to buy a generator to boost household energy security, you’ve got three things to consider.
 Size, type of generator, and the quality level that makes sense for you.
 Large portable models putting out 7000 watts and up are a popular choice because they offer the most power output for a given price.
 They’re also versatile and you can use them for off grid building projects.
 Large portables put out enough power to supply all the electricity a small home needs, or enough to power the essentials in larger homes.

 I’ve used many generators over the last 30 years, and Champion currently offers the best combination I’ve seen of economical price, reliable performance and responsive technical support.
-I own several Hondas and I’ve used a Yamaha and other off-brands over the years, but Champion offers the best combination of price, performance and reliability that I’ve seen.
+I own several Hondas and I’ve used a Yamaha and no-name off-brands over the years, but Champion offers the best combination of price, performance and reliability that I’ve seen.
 The 7200 watt model in the video above provides backup power for an entire small rural home.
 As you shop for a generator, look for features like electric start, a long runtime and rolling chassis with a handle.
 Large portables are heavy enough that wheels make a big difference, too.
 The model in the video delivers power that’s safe for all items and includes something called “volt guard” to protect against power surges.

 Backup Generators: Making a Legal Connection to Your Home